 Discuss behavioral expectations

-Is the person who submitted a report angry with me?
+Is the person who submitted a referral angry with me?

-The faculty, staff, or student that submitted an alert is concerned about you and wants the Community of Concern to be a resource to assist you in being successful.
+The faculty, staff, or student that submitted a referral are concerned about you and want the Center for Support and Intervention to be a resource to assist you in being successful.

-Will this report be listed on my transcript?
+Will this referral be listed on my transcript?

-No, the Community of Concern report will not be listed on your transcript.
+No, the Center for Support and Intervention referral will not be listed on your transcript.

-Ok, so I plan to attend my CoC meeting.
+Ok, so I plan to attend my CSI meeting.
 Is this a hearing and will I be sanctioned?

-The Community of Concern is a not a disciplinary arm of the University of Kentucky.
-The Community of Concern meeting is not a hearing and you will not receive a sanction.
+The Center for Support and Intervention is a not a disciplinary arm of the University of Kentucky.
+The Center for Support and Intervention meeting is not a hearing and you will not receive a sanction.
 We will discuss recent events that we have been made aware of and ask you to share your version of events.
 Afterwards, we will create an action plan for success.

 My letter listed a date and time for a meeting.
 I have a commitment during that time.
 What should I do?